isb-cgc/ISB-CGC-pipelines/README.md

 ### [Configuration](#configuration)

 First, you will need to add yourself to the `supervisor` user group in order to start and stop the job scheduler.
-To do this run the following command, and then log out and log back in again so that the change will take effect:
+To do this run the following command, **and then log out and log back in again** so that the change will take effect:

 ```
 sudo usermod -a -G supervisor $USER
 ```

-(To verify this, after you log back in, you can type ``groups`` and you should see the `supervisor` group in the list.)
+(To verify this, **after you log back in**, you can type ``groups`` and you should see the `supervisor` group in the list.)

 Next, you need to set/update PYTHONPATH to include the ISB-CGC-pipelines modules: